 Pa amb Tomàquet

-Yet more proof that the simplest dishes are the best, escalivada is a vegetarian delight consisting of nothing more than flame grilled veggies, good quality olive oil, garlic and salt.
-“Escalivar” means “cooking with ashes”, so peppers, aubergines and onions should be chargrilled over a wood fired flame, which brings a smoky, sweet flavour.
+Yet more proof that the simplest dishes are the best, escalivada is a vegetarian delight consisting of nothing more than flame-grilled veggies, good quality olive oil, garlic and salt.
+“Escalivar” means “cooking with ashes”, so peppers, aubergines and onions should be char-grilled over a wood-fired flame, which brings a smoky, sweet flavor.
 The best way to enjoy them is atop freshly toasted bread and a generous drizzle of olive oil, and if you’re there may even be some salty anchovies artfully thrown on top too.
-A staple of Catalan cuisine, escalivada are also preserved in olive oil and used as an ingredient in other dishes, especially tapas.
+A staple of Catalan cuisine, escalivada is also preserved in olive oil and used as an ingredient in other dishes, especially tapas.